Skip to content

 Gradient Galore is a browser-based gradient editor that handles six gradient types: linear, radial, conic, aura, marble, and mesh.
 The first three are table stakes.
 The last three are why we built it.

-Aura gradients are layered radial gradients — soft coloured blobs positioned on a canvas.
-Each layer has its own colour, position, size, opacity, stretch, and rotation.
+Aura gradients are layered radial gradients — soft colored blobs positioned on a canvas.
+Each layer has its own color, position, size, opacity, stretch, and rotation.
 You can show and hide individual layers, reorder them, and drag them around on the preview canvas.

-Mesh gradients work similarly but with tighter, more defined colour regions.
+Mesh gradients work similarly but with tighter, more defined color regions.
 Each point is a radial gradient with configurable spread.

 Marble gradients use SVG filters to create organic, paint-like patterns.
 You control the scale, blur, seed, rotation, and blend mode.
 Every combination produces something different.